 Trojans do not replicate themselves.
 Rather, the user is tricked into installing the malware, for example, through social engineering or phishing.
 A trojan can come disguised as other software or even be part of apparently legitimate software and will make use of vulnerabilities to install itself with minimal user interaction.
 Trojans can also come as a plug-in to popular software or as a fake update.

 Whether dealing with a worm, a trojan or a virus, we can differentiate malware by their functions.
 Today, the most common kind of malware tends to be ransomware, adware, spyware, and scareware.

 Ransomware, or cryptolockers, is a type of malware that encrypts your files upon infection.
 Ransomware makes all of your personal files inaccessible and can even render the entire computer unusable.
 The software will demand a payment, typically in gift cards or Bitcoin, to decrypt your storage.
 As ransomware have become highly profitable compared with other types of malware, many vulnerabilities are typically exploited by this type of malware.

 Spyware refers to any malware that collects your data without consent and can come bundled with free apps, or it can infect your computer through a virus or trojan.

 Spyware can also be directly installed on your devices by somebody attempting to control you.
-Some spyware is designed to continuously collect your location data, app usage, passwords, and contact list.
+Some spyware, like Predator spyware, is designed to continuously collect your location data, app usage, passwords, and contact list.
 The most common types of spyware are keyloggers, which record all your keystrokes, and screen-scrapers, which regularly take screenshots of your device.

 Before ransomware, adware was a common kind of “less harmful” malware that would monetize itself by showing advertisements to the user, for example, in the form of a toolbar in the browser.

 Another type of malware is scareware, which does not actually harm the users’ device.
 Instead, it attempts to scare the user into purchasing expensive subscriptions to remove a nonexistent or hypothetical threat.
 Today, most anti-virus solutions can be regarded as scareware.